danbev/learning-assembly/arm/README.md

 (gdb) p/t $r1
 $3 = 1011
 ```
 Notice how this instruction can be used to mask out single bits.
+If we wanted
+to make out the topmost bits we could us 1100 (12 decimal).